-House of Bidets opened its doors to proliferate bidets in the Americas to rival how commonplace they are in other areas of the world.
+House of Bidets opened its doors to proliferate bidets in the Americas like other areas of the world.
 We have identified three reasons as to why bidets have not caught on in every culture.
 They are lack of product knowledge, benefits of bidets, and the subject matter of bathroom talk!

 Below is an overview where we cover the many benefits of bidets in our coming blog post, so the purpose of this page is to dissect the many bidet features and associated costs you will be presented with in our shop.

 The most important factor in considering a bidet is your budget.
 The average US family of four spends over $400 per year on toilet paper, and utilizing a bidet with drastically reduce the need to wipe.
 Compound these savings over the lifespan of a quality bidet, which is many years, and you can see how you will be saving money in the long run.
 All our models are covered by various manufacture warranties to ensure your bidet will last no matter what you throw at it.

 Simply put, your bidet exists to clean, and the features below will make the difference in how effective your bidet is.

 The most significant upgrade on a bidet is between cold and warm water.
 Warm water options can be found on less expensive models.
 There are two methods that bidets utilize to provide warm water, one is a hot water line and the other is an integrated heater with tank in the unit.
 A bidet using a hot water line will have a delay before the water is warm as if you are turning on the hot water in a sink, whereas the other provides instant warmth.

 Electrical VS Non Electrical